attack-community/website/event.md

 Participation to this event is at no cost for the participants, but registration is required.
 We insist that you provide your real name, affiliation and a corporate email address in your registration.

-The registration page is available on the following link:
+The registration page is available on the following link (European Commission conferences registration system):

 <a href="https://scic.ec.europa.eu/ew/register/dgscic/8th_EU_ATT_CK_Community_Workshop_22_October_2021_virtual/e/lk/g/30870/k/"> Registration for the 8th EU ATT&CK Workshop.</a>